Skip to main content

 • Priority (critical, high, low, etc.)

 You can also choose to hide empty groups from your board.
-Use the dropdown menu at the top right to find your options under a board layout.
+Use the layout editor in the dropdown menu at the top right to find your available options.

 Here is what a board layout would look like if you chose to organize by priority:

-Much like in list layout, you can drag and drop tasks in between boards to automatically change their priority, status, etc. and you can hide empty boards from view via the top right drop-down menu.
+Much like in list layouts, you can drag and drop tasks in between boards to automatically change their priority, status, etc.

 Swimlanes

 Swimlanes let you organize your board with an extra layer of filtering, making task management more visual and efficient.
-Each lane represents a distinct category based on the property you choose, such as assignee, priority, size, etc.
+Lanes split the layout into rows, where each lane represents a distinct category based on the property you choose, such as assignee, priority, size, etc.

 You may turn on the swimlanes feature by clicking the layout editor in the top right corner of your Dart screen.